Eastern theater of the American Civil War: Up the Peninsula

 The Union forces advanced to Yorktown, but halted when McClellan found that the Confederate fortifications extended across the Peninsula instead of being limited to Yorktown as he had expected.
 After a delay of about a month building up siege resources, constructing trenches and siege batteries, and conducting a couple of minor skirmishes testing the line, the Siege of Yorktown was ready to commence.
 However, Johnston concluded that the Confederate defenses were too weak to hold off a Union assault and he organized a withdrawal during the night of May 3–4.
 During the campaign, the Union Army also seized Hampton Roads and occupied Norfolk.
 As the Union forces chased withdrawing Confederate forces up the Peninsula (northwest) in the direction of Richmond, the inconclusive single-day Battle of Williamsburg took place at and around Fort Magruder, one mile (1.5 km) east of the old colonial capital.

 By the end of May, the Union forces had successfully advanced to within several miles of Richmond, but progress was slow.
-McClellan had planned for massive siege operations and brought immense stores of equipment and siege mortars but poor weather and inadequate roads kept his advance to a crawl.
-And McClellan was by nature a cautious general; he was nervous about attacking a force he believed was twice his in size.
+McClellan had planned for massive siege operations and brought immense stores of equipment and siege mortars, but poor weather and inadequate roads kept his advance to a crawl.
+As McClellan was by nature a cautious general, he was nervous about attacking a force he believed was twice his in size.
 In fact, his imagination and his intelligence operations failed him; the proportions were roughly the reverse.
 During Johnston's slow retreat up the Peninsula, his forces practiced deceptive operations.
 In particular, the division under John B. Magruder, who was an amateur actor before the war, was able to fool McClellan by ostentatiously marching small numbers of troops past the same position multiple times, appearing to be a larger force.